 Are non-citizens eligible for this program?

 Yes.
-All first year students are eligible to apply and participate, regardless of citizenship status.
+All first- year students are eligible to apply and participate, regardless of citizenship status.
+But keep reading into the next question, because the tax burden for international students can be significant.

 I have never done any research – will this hurt my chances?

 Not in the least.
-BSURF seeks to support talented students with limited experience.
+SURF seeks to support motivated students with limited experience.

-If I have done research, and I am accepted into the program, may I continue my research in the same laboratory where I am currently employed or volunteering?
+If I have done research, and I am accepted into the program, may I continue my research with the same faculty mentor?

 This is usually possible, but not guaranteed.
 We will take a student’s request into consideration when making placements for the summer.

-If I am accepted to and participate in this program, may I enroll in a summer course or work another job?
+If I participate in this program, may I enroll in a summer course or work another job?

-If I am accepted to and participate in this program, can I also get Bass funding or addtional funding from my lab?
+If I participate in this program, may I also receive Bass funding or additional financial support from my lab?

-No. The Biological Sciences Undergraduate Research Fellowship requires a full-time commitment during the period of the fellowship.
-However, you may receive funding from other sources to work in your lab either before or after the BSURF fellowship period.
+No. The Summer Undergraduate Research Fellowship requires a full-time commitment during the period of the fellowship.
+However, you may receive funding from other sources to do research either before or after the SURF period.

 How many people apply for this program and how hard is it to get in?